barotto/libRocketDoc/pages/cpp_manual/input.md

 void ProcessMouseWheel(int wheel_delta, int key_modifier_state);
 ```

-ProcessMouseWheel() will generate an 'onmousescroll' event targeted at the hover element.
+`ProcessMouseWheel()` will generate an _onmousescroll_ event targeted at the hover element.
 By default, all elements will use this event to scroll their contents up and down if appropriate.

 ### Key input

-The key input functions use the KeyIdentifier enumeration found in <{{page.lib_dir}}/Core/Input.h>; refer to that file for the possible values.
+The key input functions use the `KeyIdentifier` enumeration found in `<{{page.lib_dir}}/Core/Input.h>`{:.incl}; refer to that file for the possible values.
 They are modeled after the Windows virtual key codes (the VK_* enumeration), so should be familiar to Windows developers.
 Any confusing enumeration names are explained in the comments.

-{{page.lib_name}} makes a distinction between key input and text input; key input (specified by the ProcessKeyDown() and ProcessKeyUp() functions) refers to actual physical key presses, while text input refers to characters being generated from user input.
+{{page.lib_name}} makes a distinction between key input and text input; key input (specified by the `ProcessKeyDown()` and `ProcessKeyUp()` functions) refers to actual physical key presses, while text input refers to characters being generated from user input.
 Depending on user locale, it may take more than one physical key stroke to generate a single character of text input.
 At present, {{page.lib_name}} offers no translation between key input and text input; that is left up to the application.

 Call the following functions on a context to inform the context of key presses or releases: